-Unlike popular thinking/teaching, like I said, Fear of the Lord isn’t “awe” of God.
+Unlike popular thinking/teaching, like I said, Fear of the Lord isn’t “awe” of God or “revering” God.

 None of the saints, nor the Catechism (original non-translated version authored by the saints), nor The Word teaches that.
 Yes, many other non-sanctified souls have made that claim, but that isn’t the correct instruction in which the saints, who have much greater wisdom, teach.
 Many who lack the wisdom of the saints have been deceived; that is why we must follow the wisdom of the saints, which leads to The Way.

-Of course we should have an awe of our Almighty Creator, but like I said that isn’t what true “Fear of the Lord” means.
+Of course we should have an awe of our Almighty Creator and revere Him, but like I said that isn’t what true “Fear of the Lord” means.

-That is the deception of the evil one to keep us in our sinful ways so we don’t develop a true fear of sin and continue without restraint offending God.
+That is the deception of the evil one to keep us in our sinful ways so we don’t develop a true fear of sinning against God and continue without restraint offending Our Lord.

 True Fear of the Lord is a fear of sin and its horrific consequences.

 “The gift of fear of the Lord is definitely the basis [from the Holy Spirit].
 It is fear of sin.”

 –Pope St. John Paul II